dib-lab/farm-notes/integrate_github.md

 # Deprecated credential integration, kept for posterity?

-This section will go through how to integrate your GitHub username and password with the Farm (so you don't have to type them in everytime you `push` to github).
+This section will go through how to integrate your GitHub username and password with the Farm (so you don't have to type them in every time you `push` to github).
 This material is taken from [this stackoverflow  page](https://stackoverflow.com/questions/35942754/how-to-save-username-and-password-in-git-gitextension) and [this Git page](https://git-scm.com/docs/git-credential-store).

 ## Step 1: Store Credentials